aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/bookmarks/read/_index.md

 weight: 20
 ---

-This REST API allows you to read a specific bookmark by name.
+This REST API reads a `Bookmark`, specified by name.

 ## REST API